MicrosoftLearning/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_M01_Lab6_Create_a_simple_Customer_Journey.md

 ## Instructions

+**Note:** Before we create a customer journey, we need to make sure that we have an active email that can be added to the customer journey.

-1. If necessary, open the Dynamics 365 Marketing Application.
+1. If necessary open the Dynamics 365 Marketing Application.

-2. Using the navigation on the left, select Customer Journeys under the Marketing Execution group.
+2. Using the navigation on the left, select **Marketing emails** under the Marketing Execution group

+3. Locate and open the **Introduction to Chairs** marketing email.

+4. On the **Command Bar** at the top, select the **Go Live** button.

+5. Now that the email is live, use the navigation on the left to select **Customer Journeys** under the Marketing Execution group

-3. Using the command bar, select **New**.
+6. Using the command bar, select **New**

-4. The **New Customer Journey** page opens with the **Select a Customer Journey Template** dialog box shown.
+7. The **New Customer Journey** page opens with the **Select a Customer Journey Template** dialog box shown.
 Select **Skip** to start creating the journey from scratch.

-5. Select **Set audience** (or, alternatively, select **+**).
+8. Select **Set audience** (or, alternatively, select **+**).
 Select the Fargo Customers segment that you created in the previous exercise.
 The first tile populates with the segment name and the **Audience** pane displays the segment properties.

-6. Select **+** on the canvas, and then select **Send an email** from the contextual menu.
+9. Select **+** on the canvas, and then select **Send an email** from the contextual menu.

-7. Select **Choose an email**

-8. Select a sample email message from the lookup field.
+10. Select the **Introduction to Chairs** email that you activated earlier.

-9. Select the General tab located towards the top of the Customer Journey Record.
+11. Select the General tab located towards the top of the Customer Journey Record.
 Enter the following information into the **General** tab:

 	- **Name**: Fargo Customer Journey